ElijahHCO/Portfolio/README.md

 Today is day three of my portfolio build.
 I am committed to my layout now since I am basically halfway through my alotted time for this assignment.
 I think i have the basic structure of my home page how i would like it to look.
 I have filled out my "Interests" page and will spend this afternoon getting the "Resume" complete.

 I have had a bit of a hang up with my nav bar, but have a solution that is working as a place holder until I can get to class Monday to collab with some fellow students to make the bar move with the scroll.

+2/27/2022

+Today is day four of my porfolio build.
+I have made some adjustments to my navbar/logo layout and I am much happier with how it looks/functions now.
+I plan to spend my Sunday debugging a couple small things regarding its functionality on the home page.

+I need to finish my Resume, Social Media, and Contact pages.

+The Contact page will most likely be my only point of